premii/questions-to-employer/README.md

-questions-to-employer
+Good questions to ask an employer
 =====================

-Good questions to ask an employer

 * What's the worst thing about working here?
 * What do you see as the biggest challenge facing the company right now?